elliotjsteve/elliotjsteve.github.io/_posts/2020-02-14-how_life_should_be.md

 -->An open mind is a prerequisite.

-That answers the question of _How Life Should be_: Stoic Sadly, there is another important part that Stoicism neglects: Direction.
+That answers the question of _How Life Should be_: Stoic.
+Sadly, there is another important part that Stoicism neglects: Direction.
 It doesn't tell you what to do in life.
 It tells you what's worth pursuing and what's not.